 Ticker symbols are letters used to uniquely identify a publicly-traded company and are used to quickly locate the stock price and company information in business databases.
 You can look up ticker symbols on freely available websites or within actual business databases.

 Private companies do not sell stock to the public and are usually owned by individuals.
 They are not legally required to release any information about their activities.
 Therefore, very little information is available on private companies.
+Please use Mergent to gather data on privately held companies or call me for assistance.

 Please look in local and state newspapers for private company information or visit the company's website.